 We’re talking about ironing.
 We’ve all had busy mornings where the last thing on our mind is the state of our clothes.
 Nothing is worse than running out the door for a meeting or event and realizing your clothes are all wrinkly!
 We don’t want a wrinkle in your clothes to cause a wrinkle in your brow, so we are here to help.
-We’ve assembled simple instructions on how to iron your garments, as well as some fabulous tricks of the trade to keep your best clothes wrinkle-free.
+We’ve assembled simple instructions on how to iron clothes, as well as some fabulous tricks of the trade to keep your best clothes wrinkle-free.

 - Use the correct temperature setting that correlates to your fabric type.
-(When in doubt start with a lower setting, test it, and increase the temperature if necessary.)
+When in doubt, start with a lower setting, test it, and increase the temperature if necessary.

 - Spray water on fabrics made from natural fibers, then press iron firmly into the fabric.
 Glide iron across the surface to smooth out wrinkles.You can also use the steam option on the iron.

 - Hang the item up for a few minutes to let it fully dry.
 This will allow any remaining wrinkles to fall out, and keep your item wrinkle free until you’re ready to wear it!

 - Check the item's care guide when selecting the iron temperature.
 Ironing on a temperature that is too high can scorch delicate fabrics, while using a temperature too low will make thoroughly removing wrinkles difficult.
 If unsure, a medium setting is a good place to start.

 - A few fabrics, like satin and silk, can stain from water droplets.
 These would be the few cases where you don’t want to apply any water or steam before ironing.
 Try ironing these materials on a low heat sandwiched between tougher fabrics like cotton and linen to avoid direct contact.

 - When ironing more than one item, start with the items that require the lowest temperature like acetate and nylon.
 Then move to synthetic fabrics and end with cotton and linen fabrics.